 Ia is set up like the other three towns—Fira, Firostefani, and Imerovigli—that adorn the caldera's sinuous rim.
-There is a car road, which is new, and a cliff-side walkway (Nikolaos Nomikou), which is old.
+There is a cliffside walkway (Nikolaos Nomikou), which is old, and a more recent road for vehicles.
 Shops and restaurants are all on the walkway, and hotel entrances mostly descend from it—something to check carefully if you cannot negotiate stairs easily.
-Short streets leading from the car road to the walkway have cheaper eateries and shops.
+Short streets leading from the road to the walkway have cheaper eateries and shops.
 There is a parking lot at either end, and the northern one marks the end of the road and the rim.
 Nothing is very far from anything else.

 The main walkway of Ia can be thought of as a straight river, with a delta at the northern end, where the better shops and restaurants are.
 Many luxurious cave-house hotels are at the southern end, and a stroll by them is part of the extended evening promenade.
-Although Ia is not as crowded as Fira, where the tour boats deposit their thousands of hasty shoppers, relentless publicity about the town's beauty and tastefulness, accurate enough, are making the narrow lanes impassable in August.
-The sunset in Ia may not really be much more spectacular than in Fira, and certainly not better than in higher Imerovigli, but there is something tribally satisfying at the sight of so many people gathering in one spot to celebrate pure beauty.
+Although Ia is not as crowded as Fira, where the tour boats deposit their thousands of hasty shoppers, relentless publicity about the town's beauty and tastefulness— accurate enough—are making the narrow lanes impassable in August.
+The sunset in Ia may not really be much more spectacular than in Fira, and certainly not better than in higher Imerovigli, but somewhere along the line, the island's taxi drivers had the enterprising idea of telling their passengers that the best sunsets were in Ia, which just so happened to generate the highest fares for them as the farthest point away from the airport, Fira, or harbor.
+Nevertheless, there is something tribally satisfying at the sight of so many people gathering in one spot to celebrate pure beauty.
 Happily, the night scene isn't as frantic as Fira's—most shop owners are content to sit out front and don't cotton to the few revelers' bars in operation.
 In winter, Ia feels pretty uninhabited.